nadia506/deep-learning-projects/README.md

 Below is an example of how to save the entire model to a directory and then load it:
 In order to save the model, we can either save the entire model or checkpoints.

-Certainly!
-Here's the entire raw content for the README file as you requested, formatted with Markdown for GitHub:

-markdown
-Copy code

-# Deep Learning Mini Projects

-This repository contains mini-projects in deep learning that I have completed while exploring various concepts using TensorFlow.

 ## Saving and Loading Models

 TensorFlow allows you to save and load your models in a few different ways.
 Below is an example of how to save the entire model to a directory and then load it: